-How do we live today in the age of coronavirus?
+How do we live today in the age of COVID?
 One answer is that, of course, there is no “we,” other than for our leaders who proclaim that “we will beat it together” and who misguidedly believe that “we can send the virus packing” in 12 weeks.

 At a national level, the pandemic threat is sharply exposing underlying tensions within society: about the role of the state in managing the economy and protecting workers; the value of science when experts and expertise have been derided; and the difficulty in balancing the benefits of collective action to protect public health with the rights of individuals.
 But the impact of coronavirus, real and perceived, varies widely across our country and an important dimension is the spatial variation of the effects of the virus upon different communities.